denoland/manual/tools/linter.md

   tags and will only use rules from `include`.
 Defaults to "recommended".

 - `--rules-exclude` - List of rule names that will be excluded from configured tag sets.
-If the same rule is in `include` it be run.
+If the same rule is in `include` it will be run.

 - `--rules-include` - List of rule names that will be run.
 Even if the same rule is in `exclude` it will be run.